 For business writing, look into entrepreneur’s groups or your local chamber of commerce.
 Speak to other writers about their own experiences and what advice they may have for another author just starting out.

-If you can translate your writing skills into the ability to be an engaging speaker, this can be lucrative practice in itself.
+If you can translate your writing skills into the ability to be an engaging speaker, this can be a lucrative practice in itself.
 Publishing a book is a great way to open the door to becoming a popular, sought-after, and well-paid speaker.

 Books as Promotion